 Non-UK businesses must register for VAT in the UK if they make any taxable supplies in the UK (e.g. taxable sales of products in the UK), regardless of their value.
 No VAT representative is currently required for EU or non-EU businesses that register for UK VAT.

 Non-Norwegian businesses are liable to register for VAT in Norway if they make taxable sales in Norway exceeding NOK 50,000 during a twelve-month period.
-A VAT representative is not required for the businesses resident in Belgium, Denmark, Finland, France, Iceland, Ireland, Italy, Luxembourg, Malta, The Netherlands, Poland, Portugal, Slovenia, Spain, Sweden, Germany, Czech Republic, Bulgaria, Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia, Hungary and Austria.
+A VAT representative is not required for businesses resident in Belgium, Denmark, Finland, France, Iceland, Ireland, Italy, Luxembourg, Malta, The Netherlands, Poland, Portugal, Slovenia, Spain, Sweden, Germany, Czech Republic, Bulgaria, Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia, Hungary, and Austria.
 The businesses resident in the other countries would be requested to appoint a VAT representative in Norway.

 For more information see: https://www.skatteetaten.no/en/business-and-organisation/vat-and-duties/vat/register/

 Non-Swiss businesses that perform supplies of goods in Switzerland must register for VAT if they are required to account for Swiss VAT on the supplies (if the global turnover exceeds CHF100,000).
 A non-Swiss business must appoint a tax representative if it supplies goods or services subject to Swiss VAT.